May 1, 2024

 How Much Alcohol Can Result in a DUI

 Understanding the amount of alcohol that can result in a DUI (Driving Under the Influence) is complex due to the variability in how individuals process alcohol.
-Please remember that there’s no one-size-fits-all guideline for how many drinks it takes to reach the legal alcohol limit for driving, largely because individual differences significantly influence Blood Alcohol Content (BAC) levels and impairment.
+Please remember that there’s no one-size-fits-all guideline for how many drinks it takes to reach the legal alcohol limit for driving, mainly because individual differences significantly influence Blood Alcohol Content (BAC) levels and impairment.
 Factors such as body weight, gender, metabolism, and the type and rate at which drinks are consumed play critical roles in determining blood alcohol concentration (BAC)

 Blood Alcohol Content (BAC)